jhuckaby/pixl-server-web/README.md

 } );
 ```

-Typically this is sent as pure JSON with the Content-Type `application/json`.
+This is sent as pure JSON with the Content-Type `application/json`.
 The raw HTTP response would look something like this:

 ```
 HTTP/1.1 200 OK